ecann07/Engineering_4_Notebook/README.md

 I used the assemly tools including to snap to tool to use different configurations of the lego brick I made to make a duck with them
 ![image](https://user-images.githubusercontent.com/60944377/153436803-dff3c308-2f52-4998-b8fc-6c652d51adc7.png)

+### Instrucion Manual
+I used an exploded view and multiple views of the assembly in order to make an easy to follow instruction manual